 Schedule A Dental Exam Today

-If you believe that you are grinding your teeth or clench your jaw, be sure to let Dr. Sarkarzadeh know during your next dental health exam.
+If you believe that you are grinding your teeth or clenching your jaw, be sure to let Dr. Sarkarzadeh know during your next dental health exam.
 Stopping bruxism can help patients alleviate painful symptoms and protect the health of the teeth and gums.

 Contact our Rockville, MD dentist office, or request an appointment online.
-We welcome new patients from Rockville, Bethesda, Silver Spring, Chevy Chase, Aspen Hill, Rollins Park and all surrounding communities.
+We welcome new patients from Rockville, Bethesda, Silver Spring, Chevy Chase, Aspen Hill, Rollins Park, and all surrounding communities.